mramshaw/Python-Linters/README.md

     $ pyreverse -f PUB_ONLY -o png -p <package> *.py

 [The default output format is `dot`, here we are specifying the graphic format `png`.]

+## pydocstyle

+While not strictly a linter, having well-formed docstrings allows for the use of automated documentation generators.

+#### Installation

+Run the following command:

+    $ pip install --user pydocstyle

+#### Running

+Run `pydocstyle` as follows:

+    $ pydocstyle xxxxx.py

+There are a number of configurable options.
+For instance, it's possible to list PEP257 conventions to ignore as follows:

+    $ pydocstyle xxxxx.py --ignore=D210,D213,D401

+A full list of pydocstyle errors may be found [here](http://www.pydocstyle.org/en/latest/error_codes.html).

+[My personal feeling is that `pydocstyle` should be run from time to time, but is probably a bit too finicky for regular use.
+Your mileage may vary.]